 This one is simple to decide once you know the math.
+Whether you are booking lashes in Williamsville or anywhere around Buffalo, it comes down to upkeep.
 If you want your own lashes to look better with almost no upkeep, book a lift.
 If you want more lashes than you walked in with and you do not mind a fill every two to three weeks, book extensions.

 The 60-second comparison